redis/ioredis/README.md

 end     | emits after `close` when no more reconnections will be made.
 +node   | emits when a new node is connected.
--node   | emits when a node is disconnected. node error | emits when an error occurs when connecting to a node
+-node   | emits when a node is disconnected. node error | emits when an error occurs when connecting to a node.
+The second argument indicates the address of the node.

 ### Password
 Setting the `password` option to access password-protected clusters: